Gorilla Trekking in Bwindi Vs Gorilla Trekking in Volcanoes National Park

 The cost of the gorilla permits

 In Rwanda, valid gorilla permits are sold out at USD 1500 per person and apply to all categories of guests on the Rwanda gorilla tour to Volcanoes National Park.
-The 12 gorilla families in Volcanoes National Park translate to about 96 gorilla permits, which is slightly to about 176 permits available for Bwindi gorilla trekking alone.
+The 12 gorilla families in Volcanoes National Park translate to about 96 gorilla permits, slightly more than 176 permits available for Bwindi gorilla trekking alone.

 Altitude

-When to travel for gorilla trekking in Bwindi and Volcanoes National Park?
+When should you travel for gorilla trekking in Bwindi and Volcanoes National Park?

-Both Bwindi Impenetrable National Park and Volcanoes National Park can be visited at any month of the year.
-But the most ideal period to consider exploring the endangered and rare mountain gorillas in the two protected areas is usually around the dry season.
-This is from June to September and the other phase occurs from December, January to February.
-If you want to enjoy some discounted offers, especially from the gorilla safari lodges then try paying a visit around the wet or rainy/off months of the year; March, April, May, or October, November.
+Bwindi Impenetrable National Park and Volcanoes National Park can be visited any month of the year.
+However, the ideal period to consider exploring the endangered and rare mountain gorillas in the two protected areas is usually around the dry season.
+This is from June to September, and the other phase occurs from December to February.
+If you want to enjoy some discounted offers, especially from the gorilla safari lodges, try visiting around the wet or rainy months of the year, such as March, April, May, or October and November.

 Things to carry for gorilla trekking in Bwindi Vs Volcanoes National Park

-The must-have items for your gorilla trekking vacation include a long-sleeved shirt, trousers, a good camera which is free of the camera, a daypack, snacks, insect repellents, a pair of binoculars, first aid kit or medical kit, an additional battery for the camera and socks.
+The must-have items for your gorilla trekking vacation include a long-sleeved shirt, trousers, a good camera, a daypack, snacks, insect repellents, a pair of binoculars, a first aid kit or medical kit, an additional battery for the camera, and socks.
 Other items include a safari hat, sunscreen, toiletries, a rain jacket, waterproof walking or hiking boots, and others.

 Accommodation options in Bwindi Vs Volcanoes National Park

-At this point, you must have answered all your worries regarding Gorilla Trekking in Bwindi Vs Gorilla Trekking in Volcanoes National Park.
-Book a gorilla trekking tour in Uganda and Rwanda for a better adventure.
+You must have answered all your worries about Gorilla Trekking in Bwindi Vs Gorilla Trekking in Volcanoes National Park.
+Book a gorilla trekking tour in Uganda or Rwanda for an unforgettable adventure.